chengdada123/Proxmox-VE-for-WHMCS/README.md

 Then you're done with each update!

-_Note: db.sql file contains new tables for v1.3.x releases_
+_Note: db.sql file currently contains new tables for v1.3.x releases as well_

 ## 🆘 6.
 HELP: Best-effort Support